nextzen/nextzen.js/README.md

 ### House Styles

-Mapzen.JS has constants for House Styles under `L.Mapzen.HouseStyels` namspace to make it easy to access to them.
+Mapzen.JS has constants for House Styles under `L.Mapzen.HouseStyles` namspace to make it easy to access to them.
 One usage of `L.Mapzen.HouseStyles` is passing it as 'scene' option for `L.Mapzen.map` instance.

 ```
 var map = L.Mapzen.map('map', {